 Are you interested in Libya?
 Do you have strong research and writing skills?
 Are you looking to gain some experience in MENA focused reporting and analysis?

 If so, we would love to hear from you.
-We are currently expanding our team and are looking to recruit a range of part time copy writers, consultants, researchers, informers, etc. Hence, if you have specialized knowledge on Libya that is commercially relevant, possess good writing skills and have a few hours a month to spare, please get in touch as we might be able to forge a mutually beneficial arrangement.
-If you are interested in being a part of the Libya-Analysis.com ® team, please contact Rhiannon Smith on email@example.com for further details.
+We are always interested in expanding our team of part time copy writers, consultants, researchers, informers, etc. Hence, if you have specialized knowledge on Libya that is commercially relevant, possess good writing skills and have a few hours a month to spare, please get in touch as we might be able to forge a mutually beneficial arrangement.
+If you are interested in being a part of the Libya-Analysis.com ® team, please contact Rhiannon Smith on firstname.lastname@example.org for further details.